-In many cases, co-occurring disorders are the reasons behind substance abuse, which is why they must be discovered and treated the right way.
-Unless these root causes are dealt with appropriately, you will likely return to using again, even after a long period of sobriety or abstinence from substances.
+In many cases, co-occurring disorders are causing or reinforcing substance use, which is why they must be discovered and treated the right way.
+Unless these root causes are dealt with appropriately, a relapse is possible, even after a long period of sobriety or abstinence from substances.
 This is much more common than most people realize.

-Signs That a Dual Diagnosis Treatment Program Can Help You
+Signs That a Dual Diagnosis Treatment Program Is Needed

 - Feeling guilty or regretful about compulsive behaviors